pingcap/website/markdown-pages/terms/legal/data-processing-agreement-for-tidb-cloud-services.md

 </div>

-## 3. **UK Standard Contractual Clauses**.
-For transfer of CSA Personal Data out of the United Kingdom subject to Section 7 of the DPA, the UK Standard Contractual Clauses are incorporated into this DPA with the following appendixes
+## 3. UK Standard Contractual Clauses

+For transfer of CSA Personal Data out of the United Kingdom subject to Section 7 of the DPA, the UK Standard Contractual Clauses are incorporated into this DPA with the following appendixes.

 <div class="customize-indentation">

-- 3.1. <span>**Appendix 1** to the UK Standard Contractual Clauses. <br />**Data exporter**: The data exporter is the entity identified as "you" in the CSA and the DPA in place between data exporter and data importer and to which the UK Standard Contractual Clauses are appended. <br />**Data importer**: The data importer is PingCAP (as defined in the CSA), to the extent based in a country which does not ensure an adequate level of protection (within the meaning of and to the extent governed by Data Protection Laws). <br />**Data subjects**: The personal data transferred concern the categories of data subjects stated in Section 5.5 of the DPA. <br />**Categories of data**: The personal data transferred concern the categories of data stated in Section 5.4 of the DPA. <br />**Special categories of data** (if applicable): The personal data transferred concern the special categories of data stated in Section 5.4.5 of the DPA. <br />**Processing operations**: The personal data transferred will be subject to the basic processing activities stated in Sections 3 to 5 of the DPA.</span>
+- 3.1. <span>**Appendix 1 to the UK Standard Contractual Clauses**. <br />**Data exporter**: The data exporter is the entity identified as "you" in the CSA and the DPA in place between data exporter and data importer and to which the UK Standard Contractual Clauses are appended. <br />**Data importer**: The data importer is PingCAP (as defined in the CSA), to the extent based in a country which does not ensure an adequate level of protection (within the meaning of and to the extent governed by Data Protection Laws). <br />**Data subjects**: The personal data transferred concern the categories of data subjects stated in Section 5.5 of the DPA. <br />**Categories of data**: The personal data transferred concern the categories of data stated in Section 5.4 of the DPA. <br />**Special categories of data** (if applicable): The personal data transferred concern the special categories of data stated in Section 5.4.5 of the DPA. <br />**Processing operations**: The personal data transferred will be subject to the basic processing activities stated in Sections 3 to 5 of the DPA.</span>

-- 3.2. <span>Appendix 2 to the UK Standard Contractual Clauses <br />Description of the technical and organizational security measures implemented by the data importer in accordance with Clauses 4(d) and 5(c) are stated in Section 4.4 of the DPA.</span>
+- 3.2. <span>**Appendix 2 to the UK Standard Contractual Clauses** <br />Description of the technical and organizational security measures implemented by the data importer in accordance with Clauses 4(d) and 5(c) are stated in Section 4.4 of the DPA.</span>

-- 3.3. <span>Appendix 3 to the UK Standard Contractual Clauses</span>
+- 3.3. <span>**Appendix 3 to the UK Standard Contractual Clauses**</span>

 <ul class="customize-indentation">